Vaei/ProcHitReact/README.md

   * Handles resimulation of already active bones
   * Child bone blend weights are not overwritten by parent bones
   * Repeated hit reacts are handled seamlessly
+  * Seamlessly blends differing profiles and parameters
 * Built-in handling for rapid re-application
-  * Throttles to prevent frequent re-applications if desired
 * Option to disable blend weights or physics sim on individual bones
-  * Support holding weapons
+  * Supports holding weapons
 * Consideration for real-world application in complex projects

 ## Features